collide-applications/Collide-MVC/README.md

 ### Features:

-- logs generated in files, and FirePHP console;
+- logs generated in files and FirePHP console;
 - config files;
 - database access using Doctrine ORM;